ixmanuel/creation-pods/README.md

-# Pod Provisioning (before Open Creation)
+# Provision's pod
-Dependency management procures objects for further construction.
+A dependency management that procures objects for further construction.

-### Words
+### Keywords
 dependencies, dependency injection, inversion control, factory method

 ### Goal
-Testable and maintainable code by avoiding the use of the new operator while languages ​​do not support this feature.
+Testable and maintainable code by avoiding the use of the new operator while languages ​​do not support such feature.

 ### Benefits
 - Objects that instantiate other objects without "new" operator in their methods.